 7. Presenting the history of the company or long-term strategy vision

-To show a history of events or future objectives over several years period (whether you are talking about a person or company) you can use the timeline designs presented below.
+To show a history of events or future objectives over several years period (whether you are talking about a person or company) you can use the creative timeline designs presented below.

 Extras: Using roadmaps instead of timelines

 If you create a presentation about new directions and strategies, you can choose visual roadmap diagrams.
-Check our other blog article Three ways to create a roadmap slide.
+Check our other blog article: Three ways to create a roadmap slide.

 Timelines as a motivation tool

-Without such comprehension where we are and where we are going, it’s easy for a team to lose internal motivation.
+Without such comprehension of where we are and where we are going, it’s easy for a team to lose internal motivation.